-The evolution of losses by type of event shows that most of the operational losses are motivated by manual failures in processes (Execution, Delivery and Process Management: 42.54%) and systems failures (Business Disruption and System Failures: 57.45%) following the trend of previous years, where events for operational risk continue to be concentrated in these two categories.
-During 2018, the most relevant event was a loss of EUR 513 thousand due to SWIFT disruption affecting the order routing service.
+The evolution of losses by type of event shows that most of the operational losses are motivated by manual failures in processes (Execution, Delivery and Process Management: 17.24%) and systems failures (Business Disruption and System Failures: 82.76%) following the trend of previous years, where events for operational risk continue to be concentrated in these two categories.
+During 2019, the most relevant event was a loss of EUR 3,073 thousand due to a SWIFT outage affecting 1the order routing service.